fstrauf/roadvagabonds/content/blog/troopy-fitout-thorburns-45L-watertank/index.md

 1. the inlet is roughly 25mm wide and i had to use two short pieces of tube to narrow it down to 12mm.
 2. plug a 12mm piece on the breather and elevate it.
 3. now the tank can be filled from a tap.
-4. to switch it to pump filling, the incoming tube to the pump can be detached from the tank outlet (so it's not pumping out anymore)
+4. to switch it to pump filling, the incoming tube to the pump can be detached from the tank outlet (so it's not pumping out anymore).
-5. this piece then goes into a jerrycan
+5. this piece then goes into a jerrycan.
-6. the outlet of the pump now get attached to the inlet ofn the tank.
+6. the outlet of the pump now get attached to the inlet ofn the tank (see diagram below).

 ![troopy fitout breather and inlet](./troopy-fitout-watertank-breather-inlet.jpg)